Alexandru Papadopol-Calimah: Independence War and Kingdom creation

+Papadopol-Calimah's political activities included running as an independent in the elections of May 1879, taking a seat in the legislature which was tasked with revising the 1866 Constitution of Romania.
+From May 1881, Romania was reestablished as an independent kingdom, with Carol as its inaugural King.
+Papadopol-Calimah was by then included in the royals' circle: in February 1879, he reported to Alecsandri about having had a "very pleasant and endearing conversation" with Carol.
+In April 1881, Alecsandri hosted a banquet at Hotel Boulevard in Bucharest, inviting Junimists Papadopol-Calimah and Titu Maiorescu alongside their adversary Urechia.
+The conversation turned to memories of the coup against Cuza—with Maiorescu's diary suggesting that Papadopol-Calimah was a "liar" when it came to this topic.
+Along with the other Junimists in Parliament, in autumn 1881 Papadopol-Calimah signed the platform which celebrated the kingdom's proclamation.

-During December 1883, Papadopol-Calimah spoke at the Academy about a 17th-century Phanariote intellectual, Alexander Mavrokordatos the Exaporite.
+In 1882, as a regular at the Junimist magazine Convorbiri Literare, Papadopol-Calimah investigated the 15th-century Moldavian regent, Ciubăr Vodă, separating the historical figure from Alecsandri's literary character of the same name.
+During December 1883, he spoke at the Academy about a 17th-century Phanariote intellectual, Alexander Mavrokordatos the Exaporite.
 According to scholar Alexandru A. C. Sturdza, this contribution was entirely plagiarized from Epaminonda Stamatiade.
 Sturdza still commends Papadopol-Calimah for not including any questionable details on the Exaporite that could be sourced to Cantemir.
-Also in 1883, Papadopol-Calimah found and published in the Junimist magazine Convorbiri Literare the original procès-verbal of 1859, whereby all National Party factions declared Cuza as their preferred candidate.
+Also in 1883, Papadopol-Calimah found and published in Convorbiri Literare the original procès-verbal of 1859, whereby all National Party factions declared Cuza as their preferred candidate.
 Following Alecsandri's intercession, Junimea put out his overview of Occitan literature.
 In December 1884 and January 1885, the journal also hosted his recollections of life at the princely court of Iași; it drew much praise from Samson Bodnărescu, who claimed that Papadopol-Calimah had ushered in a "new era", in which historical notices merged with the "aesthetic pleasure" of well-structured narratives.
 Several other works followed, including monographs on Nicholas Mavrocordatos, Gheorghe Ștefan, and Costache Negri; his work as a translator from both Russian and Greek covered an account about The Tale of Igor's Campaign, as well as fragments from Lucian's Parliament of the Gods.
 He was also working on a book of memoirs covering 1853 to 1888, which is kept as a manuscript by the Academy Library.